Program: Food Science (MS)

 - File (03/16/2020)

-a.
-Candidacy examination.
-The candidacy examination is used to evaluate whether the student has a mastery of fundamental knowledge in their discipline and related fields, and can express this knowledge orally in a professional manner.
+To evaluate whether the student has a mastery of fundamental knowledge in Food Science, and can express this knowledge orally in a professional manner.

 Ad hoc faculty group